Public event

 Dear Mindfulness Friend,

-I am fundraising for UK for UNHCR, and they’d really appreciate your support.
+I am fundraising for UK for UNHCR, and they would really appreciate your support.
 The work they do helps people across the world who have been displaced from their homes and have no means of supporting themselves.

 Thank you,